jschneidewind/Water-Splitting/Experimental_Data/README.md

 4. `wavelength` indicates for irradiation wavelength.
 For `intensity`, `temperature` and `kie` experiments a wavelength of `500` indicates that the Hg light source (320 - 500 nm) was used.
 For `dual` experiments, `wavelength` indicates the cut-on wavelength for the used longpass filter

 5. `power` indicates the intensity setting of the Hg light source for `intensity` experiments.
-For `dual` experiments, a power of `0.01` indicates that only the Hg light source was used.
-A power of `0.02` indicates that only the longpass filtered QTH light source was used.
+For `dual` experiments, a power of `0.01` indicates that only the longpass filtered QTH light source was used.
+A power of `0.02` indicates that only the Hg light source (320 - 400 nm) was used.
 A power of `0.03` indicates that both light sources were used

 6. `active` indicates whether the experiment is used for data analysis